Doincode/frontEndHelpJuice/README.md

-Documentation still in progress.

 Before consuming this Read Me, please consider:

-- I admit that some time working in documentation writing might be necessary;
+- I admit that some time working in documentation writing might be necessary.
-- There are a few sleeps in my code, I'll be the first to point at them (if I spot it first);
+- There are a few sleeps in my code, I'll be the first to point at them (if I spot it first).
-- I really took to consideration the "IDEALLY Vanilla JS!" part of the test description;
+- I really took to consideration the "IDEALLY Vanilla JS!" part of the test description.
-- I did not stressed about directory management and folder architechture as this is set to be more of a display of coding skilss;
+- I did not stressed about directory management and folder architechture as this is set to be more of a display of coding skils.
-- This is a PHP code for Heroku
+- This is a PHP code for Heroku.
 - Thank you for reading so far!